NaserNikandish/python_demo_2026/README.md

 ## How to Use
 - Open the notebooks in Jupyter Notebook or JupyterLab.
 - Run the cells to see the output.
+- This is the last line so far.
+We will practice github in more details and will get comfortable with it soon.